aws-samples/aws-draco/README.md

 ### Deletion and Dry Run

-However, as a safety measure, the code __will not actually delete any snapshots__ until the environment variable `NO_DRY_RUN` is set in the Lambda function.
+As a safety measure, the code __will not actually delete any snapshots__ until the environment variable `NO_DRY_RUN` is set in the Lambda function.
 This should be done manually via the console, after checking the CloudWatch logs to make sure that no vital snapshots would be removed!